DreamRelation: Bridging Customization and Relation Generation: Experiments

 \subsection{Ablation study and Analysis}

-\textbf{RelationLoRA Fine-tuning.} Instead of injecting LoRA layers and fine-tuning on our curated $(x, c_i, c_t)$, we fine-tune the text embedding $R^*$ using a set of relation-specific data $(x, c_t)$, where blank images are used as image prompts $c_i$.
-The visual comparison is presented in Fig.~\ref{fig:abl_data}, and the quantitative results in Tab.~\ref{tab:main_ablation} indicate that this method underperforms in both CLIP-T and CLIP-R scores.
-This may be due to the entanglement of identity and relation information in $x$, as well as the gap between the blank and real images, making it difficult to accurately generate the relation.
+\textbf{Relation-Aware Data Engine.} Instead of fine-tuning on our curated \((x_k, c_i, c_t)\) pairs.
+We train a text embedding \( R^* \) using a set of relation-specific data \((x_k, c'_i, c_t)\), where $c'_i$ is cropped from $x_k$.
+The well-trained text embedding \( R^* \) is injected into the text embedding during inference.
+The quantitative results in Tab.~\ref{tab:main_ablation} show that our relation-aware data engine outperforms in both CLIP-T and CLIP-R scores.

-\textbf{Keypoint Matching Loss.} For the keypoint matching loss (KML), we omit it during fine-tuning.
-As shown in Fig.~\ref{fig:abl} a), including the KML leads to more accurate and natural relation-aware images when using the same random seed.
+\textbf{Keypoint Matching Loss (KML).} We omit KML during fine-tuning.
+As shown in Fig.~\ref{fig:abl} a), including the KML leads to more accurate and natural relation-aware customized images using the same random seed.
 Quantitative results, presented in Tab.~\ref{tab:main_ablation}, show a decline across all evaluation metrics when the KML is removed.
 Additionally, we experimented with different values for $\lambda$ and found that the best performance occurs at $\lambda = 1e-3$.

 \textbf{Local Token Injection.} For local token injection, the visual comparison in Fig.~\ref{fig:abl} b) shows severe object confusion when local tokens are omitted.
-The quantitative results in Tab.~\ref{fig:main_results} demonstrate that local tokens improve relation-aware customization.
-We conduct further ablation as shown in Tab.~\ref{tab:num_patches_ablation}, Tab.~\ref{tab:clip_backbone_ablation}, and Tab.~\ref{tab:injection_methods_ablation}.
-We experimented with varying numbers of local tokens injected into the ID extractor and found that 16 tokens yielded the best results across all evaluation metrics.
-Therefore, we use 16 local tokens in all experiments.
-Additionally, we swapped the Local Image Encoder and found that CLIP-ViT-bigG was the most compatible model.
-For the injection method, we note that simply concatenating local tokens with image tokens produced the best outcomes.
-Combining these methods ensures that our method maintains high quality relation-aware customized generation.
+The quantitative results in Tab.~\ref{tab:main_ablation} demonstrate that local tokens improve relation-aware customization.
+We conducted an ablation study on the number of local tokens, as presented in Tab.~\ref{tab:num_patches_ablation}, and determined the optimal number to be 16.
+Additional ablation studies are shown in the SM.
+Combining these methods ensures that DreamRelation achieves high-quality relation-aware customized generation.